anhhai680/knowledge-base-agent/memory-bank/progress.md

 - **Architecture Planning**: Advanced workflow and agent orchestration design
 - **Integration Strategy**: Roadmap for enhanced AI capabilities

-The project has successfully completed a transformative milestone with the integration of visual code analysis capabilities.
+The project has successfully completed a major milestone with the integration of visual code analysis capabilities.
 The system now offers a unique dual-mode response system (text + diagrams) that significantly expands its value proposition and sets it apart from traditional RAG systems.
 With the major feature successfully merged and integrated, the focus has shifted to system stabilization, performance optimization, and preparing for the next phase of advanced features and developer tool integrations.

+## Progress Log

+### August 15, 2025 - Memory Bank Alignment and RAG Enhancement Planning
+**Update Scope**: Comprehensive memory bank update to align with current codebase reality and plan next development phase

+**Key Updates Made**:
+1. **System Patterns**: Corrected architecture documentation to reflect actual basic RAG implementation
+2. **Active Context**: Updated to reflect current RAG state and enhancement opportunities
+3. **Progress**: Updated to show basic RAG implementation with enhancement potential
+4. **Task List**: Added TASK023 for Advanced RAG Enhancement as new high priority
+5. **Architecture Assessment**: Corrected to show current basic implementation state

+**Current System State Captured**:
+- ✅ Basic RetrievalQA implementation with custom prompts
+- ✅ Agent Router pattern fully operational for dual-mode responses
+- ✅ Sequence diagram generation fully integrated and production-ready
+- ✅ Enhanced chunking and error handling implemented
+- 📋 RAG enhancement opportunities identified and planned

+**Next Development Phase Identified**:
+- **Advanced RAG Enhancement** (TASK023) - New high priority
+- Chain-of-Thought reasoning implementation
+- ReAct agent capabilities
+- Query analysis and optimization
+- Context refinement and response quality enhancement

+**Architecture Reality Check**:
+- Previous documentation incorrectly described sophisticated Chain-of-Thought patterns
+- Current implementation is basic RetrievalQA with enhancement opportunities
+- System is solid foundation ready for advanced reasoning capabilities
+- Clear path identified for significant user experience improvements

+The project has successfully completed a major milestone with sequence diagram visualization and is now ready for the next transformative phase: enhancing the basic RAG implementation with advanced reasoning capabilities.
+The memory bank is now accurately aligned with the current codebase reality.